-- You can define only one local installation resource for a specific operating environment version and modification level.
-For example, you can define a local installation resource for AIX 5.3 and another for AIX 6.1 but you cannot define two local installation resources for the same AIX version and modification level.
-This restriction applies to all listed operating environments. - The HMC must have enough free hard disk space for the necessary set of operating environment installation files.
+- You can define only one local installation resource for a specific operating environment version and modification level. - The HMC must have enough free hard disk space for the necessary set of operating environment installation files.
 The HMC creates the installation resource in the same local hard drive location that the HMC uses for main store dumps.
 Consequently, it is recommended that you maintain a certain amount of free hard drive space to avoid potential main store dump problems because main store dumps are necessary to help resolve some types of HMC errors.
 The typical main store dump averages between 4 to 8 gigabytes (GB), so consider maintaining at least 10 GB of free hard drive space for these dumps when you define and create local installation resources for the HMC. - You must have the operating environment installation media available to copy to the HMC local hard drive.
 The type of media that you need varies based on the type of operating environment you want to be able to install.
 You can use CDs or DVDs as the installation image source for Red Hat and SLES operating environments.
-However, you can use DVDs only as the installation image source for AIX and Virtual I/O Server operating environments.
+However, you can use DVDs only as the installation image source for Virtual I/O Server operating environments.